Volunteers Are the Heart of Hospice

 - Bereavement Volunteers - follow up by phone with bereaved family members to explain our bereavement support opportunities.

 - Transportation Volunteers - assist in transporting family members to the Centers for visits or for other special needs as they arise.

-- Teen Volunteers - add a wonderful inter-generational component to the care provided to patients and families in the Hospice Centers.
+Teen Volunteers - add a wonderful inter-generational component to the care provided to patients and families at the Hospice Centers.
 They visit with patients, assist staff and help visitors and families in a variety of ways.